Important: #70867 - XLIFF whitespace handling now respects xml:space

 Impact

-Translation strings that previously contained unintended whitespace (from formatting in the XLIFF file) will now display correctly without extra spaces or line breaks.
+Translation strings that previously contained unintended whitespace (from formatting in the XLIFF file) are now correctly displayed without extra spaces or line breaks.

 This change affects both XLIFF 1.2 and XLIFF 2.0/2.1 formats.